 In recent years, the Colombian food industry has undergone unprecedented consolidation and structural change through mergers, acquisitions, divestitures and new foreign competitors entering the market.
 This widespread consolidation in the retail, Hotel-Restaurant-Institutional (HRI) and food processing industries was driven by expected efficiency gains from economies of scale, resulting in significant impacts on market share and food prices.
-As well, internet e-commerce sales are becoming more popular and direct marketing through credit card promotions, flyers, polls, and sales calls to either home or office sites including home delivery service, are also growing in popularity.
 It is also important to note that distribution channels have become more efficient with the increased presence of foreign competitors.